 - Providing cross-disciple continuing education presentations

-- Assisting other Texas A&M University System schools with the development of animal-related emergency response plans and guidelines
+- Assisting other universities within The Texas A&M University System with the development of animal-related emergency response plans and guidelines

 We have maintained an aggressive outreach program aimed at transferring emergency preparedness and response knowledge to the citizens, veterinarians, and emergency response officials of the state of Texas.

-- Our team members that serve on the “Community Connections” fourth-year veterinary rotation work with students to partner with community leaders in emergency preparedness efforts at the county level.
+- Our team members who serve on the fourth-year veterinary rotation work with students to partner with community leaders in emergency preparedness efforts at the county level.

 - Students and instructors travel to partnering communities for meetings with emergency management officials and community leaders.